wtbarnes/ebtelPlusPlus/joss/paper.md

 # Summary

-Understanding the dynamics of the solar corona, the outermost layer of the Sun's atmosphere, requires detailed numerical modeling of the coronal plasma and magnetic field.
+Understanding the dynamics of the solar corona, the outermost layer of the Sun's atmosphere, requires detailed numerical modeling of the coronal plasma and magnetic field[^stellar].
 While solving the full set of three-dimensional *magnetohydrodynamic* (MHD) equations is extremely challenging for even small regions of the corona, field-aligned hydrodynamic models [e.g. HYDRAD @bradshaw_self-consistent_2003] exploit the fact that the magnetic pressure in the corona is much greater than the gas pressure.
 It is this behavior that organizes the solar corona into *coronal loops* wherein the hot coronal plasma traces out the complex coronal magnetic field.
 Because plasma dynamics in the corona are largely confined to the direction of the magnetic field, the explicit dependence on the magnetic field can be neglected and the relevant hydrodynamic equations can be reduced to a single-dimension in space, the coordinate along the coronal loop.